 - More decisive decision-making

 To some professionals, writing is a daunting task.
-So much so, that they have a fear of penning ink on paper and often miss deadlines or poorly communicating company or marketing information.
-This ends up wasting company resources such as time and money.
+So much so that they have a fear of penning ink on paper and often miss deadlines or poorly communicating company or marketing information.
+The writers writing paralysis ends up wasting company resources such as time and money.
 The truth is, writing, like any other skill, takes practice to master.

-Business writing skills are an important – hard – skill-set for marketer’s to master.
-As part of the job, a marketing professional is often required to write advertising copy, press releases, sales copy, internal reports, social media postings, blog posts, and a lot more content.
+Business writing skills are a necessary skill-set for marketers to master.
+As part of the job, a marketing professional must write advertising copy, press releases, sales copy, internal reports, social media postings, blog posts, and much more content.

-The three-step writing process helps business writers, like marketing professionals, create effective messages in any medium.
-It helps them communicate their message effectively while meeting their target audiences needs.
-The three-step process also ensures writers make the best use of their time and their audiences time.
-As the writer gets more practice with the three-step writing process, it becomes easier to write and writing becomes more automatic.
+The three-step writing process helps business writers, like marketing professionals, create compelling messages in any medium.
+It allows them to communicate their message effectively while meeting their target audience’s needs.
+The three-step process also ensures that writers make the best use of their time and the audience’s time.
+As the writer gets more practice with the three-step writing process, it becomes easier to write.